zooba/pymanager/pep-draft.md

 A reasonable alternative to subcommands is to specify their names with leading punctuation, like an option rather than a subcommand.
-For example, this may look like ``python /install ...`` rather than ``python install``, or ``python --list``.
+For example, this may look like ``py /install ...`` rather than ``py install``, or ``py --list``.
 Because some of these are currently errors for a normal CPython interpreter, they could be added without any backwards compatibility concern.

 Notably, however, the typical Windows format of a leading slash is not an error in CPython.
 Windows users therefore cannot directly transfer existing knowledge